 News, pictures and discussions

-In partnership with CVA, since 2011 the Environmental Agency of Iceland organizes the Big Green Weekend in October.
+In partnership with CVA, since 2011 the Environmental Agency of Iceland organizes the Big Green Weekend every October.
+Since 2015 organises the "Græna Helgi", á continuation of this project with Icelandic high school students and their teachers.

 We have our application available at the website environmentjob.co.uk.